Heidi Potter Explains Holistic Horsemanship

 We will always need knowledge, tools, techniques and skills to communicate to the horse about movement, boundaries, leadership and partnership.
 As their keepers it is our responsibility to support their well-being in all ways, for only then can we create more safe and enjoyable interactions for both the horse and the human.
 My responsibility and commitment is to meet them where they are, in that moment, and offer them compassion and understanding so that trust can grow.

-My book, Open Heart, Open Mind, A Pathway to Rediscovering Horsemanship and Sharon’s book, Horse Speak both offer readers great insights into this work.
+My book, Open Heart, Open Mind, A Pathway to Rediscovering Horsemanship and Sharon’s book, Horse Speak, The Equine-Human Translation Guide both offer readers great insights into this work.
 Their pages are filled with case studies, exercises and lessons to help you on your journey of creating safe, enjoyable and mutually respectful relationships with your equine friends.
-Click on “store” to purchase these books and view other resources.
+Click on “Shop” to purchase these books and view other resources.